sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

   ![alt text](images/admin.png)

-## Troubleshoot
+## Troubleshooting

-This section is to give you an idea on troubleshooting the issues that you might face when you deploy this template.
-If the parameter criteria are not fulfilled(like the Admin Password criteria) or if any parameter that are mandatory are not filled in the parameters section then the deployment will not start.
-Also make sure that you accept the terms and conditions mentioned before you click on Purchase.
-Once the deployment starts you can clearly see the resources getting deployed on the deployment page and if any deployment fails you can see which of the resources failed and check the deployment failure message for more details.
-If your deployment fails due to the script extension, you can see that the VM is already deployed so please login to the VM to check the logs for more troubleshooting.
-The logs are stored in the file jbosseap.install.log in path /var/lib/waagent/custom-script/download/0.
-The script can fail due to various reasons like incorrect RHSM Username/Password.
-This log file give you a clear message on why the script failed and exited.
-So you can use this log file to detect errors and troubleshoot them.
-Please run the following commands to check the logs once you login to the VM.
+This section includes common errors faced during deployments and details on how you can troubleshoot these errors.

+#### Azure Platform

+- If the parameter criteria are not fulfilled (like the Admin Password criteria) or if any parameter that is mandatory is not filled in the parameters section then the deployment will not start.

+- Once the deployment starts you will be able to see the resources getting deployed on the deployment page and if any resource deployment fails you can see which of the resources failed and check the deployment failure message for more details.

+- If your deployment fails at the **VM Custom Script Extension** resource, please refer to next section for further troubleshooting.

+#### Troubleshooting EAP deployment extension

+This quickstart template uses VM Custom Script Extension to deploy and configure JBoss EAP and configuring the sample application.
+Your deployment fail at this stage due to several reasons such as

+- Invalid Red Hat Subscription credentials or EAP entitlements
+- Invalid EAP/RHEL OS entitlement Pool ID

+Please follow below process to troubleshoot this further

+1. Login to the provisioned virutal machine through SSH.
+You can retrive the Public IP of the VM using Azure portal VM overview page.

-- Switch to Root user to avoid permission issues
+2. Switch to root user

     `sudo su -`

-- Enter your VM admin Password if prompted.
-It might prompt you for password only if you selected the Authentication Type as Password.
+3. Enter your VM admin Password if prompted.

-- Move to the directory where the logs are stored
+4. Change directory to logging directory

     `cd /var/lib/waagent/custom-script/download/0`

-- View the logs in jbosseap.install.log
+5. Review the logs in jbosseap.install.log log file.

     `more jbosseap.install.log`

-If you select BYOS as RHEL OS License type, then please make sure that you complete some pre-requisite steps before you start the deployment.
-To provision the RHEL-BYOS VM in your subscription, you will have to enable it in the Cloud Access from Red Hat portal and activate Red Hat Gold Images for your subscription.
-You can enable subscription for cloud access by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) and activate the Red Hat Gold Images by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-azure-access).
-If this is not done you will face issue with validating the template due to marketplace purchase eligibility failed.

-Once your Azure subscription is enabled, please follow this [link](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) to accept the Marketplace terms for RHEL-BYOS image from your Azure subscription otherwise your template will fail.

-## Notes

-If you don't have a Red Hat subscription to install a JBoss EAP, you can go through WildFly instead of JBoss EAP:

-*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/wildfly-standalone-centos8" target="_blank"> WildFly 18 on CentOS 8 (stand-alone VM)</a> - Standalone WildFly 18 with a sample web app on a CentOS 8 Azure VM.
+This log file should have details that includes deployment failure reason and possible solutions.
+If your deployment failsed due to Red Hat subscription manager account or entitlements, please refer to 'Licenses, Subscriptions and Costs' section to complete the pre-requisite and try again.
+Please refer this [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.

 ## Support